NAQQAD/FileUploader/README.md

 -	This link is created with a simple hashing function to avoid bruteforcing the website.

-3)	When this link is shared with someone else, he can retrieve it anytime before the expiration date:
+3)	When this link is shared with someone else, he can retrieve the file anytime before the expiration date:

 <p align="center">
  <img src="https://github.com/Anatechi/FileUploader/blob/master/README/3.png">